 - diabetes – a condition characterised by too much glucose in the blood

 - colon cancer – cancer of the large intestine.

 Diet, cancer and heart disease

-Studies that show a reduced risk of some cancers and coronary heart disease have received much attention.
-Increasing dietary fibre and wholegrain intake is likely to reduce the risk of cardiovascular disease, type 2 diabetes, overweight and obesity, and possible overall mortality.
+Increasing dietary fibre and wholegrain intake is likely to reduce the risk of cardiovascular disease, type 2 diabetes, weight gain and obesity, and possible overall mortality.

 It is also very likely that these observed health benefits occur indirectly, through the protective effects of ‘phytochemicals’ (such as antioxidants) that are closely associated with the fibre components of fruits, vegetables and cereal foods.

 Studies have shown that dietary fibre, cereal fibre and wholegrains are protective against colorectal cancer.
 Fibre is thought to decrease the risk of colorectal cancer by increasing stool bulk, diluting possible carcinogens present in the diet and decreasing transit time through the colon.

 In addition, bacterial fermentation of fibre results in the production of short-chain fatty acids, which are thought to have protective effects against colorectal cancer.
 It is recognised that dietary fibre protects against colorectal cancer, Each 10 g per day intake of total dietary fibre equates to a 10 per cent reduction in risk of colorectal cancer.

 Ways to increase your fibre intake

 Simple suggestions for increasing your daily fibre intake include: